 The Dunkels contacted Greenfield Police, who investigated, and on Jan.
 14, Hancock County prosecutors charged Sellers with domestic improvement fraud, a misdemeanor.

-“I wish he can’t do that to every person else, and this is the motive of this entire thing,” Dunkel stated.
-“I want prosecutors to understand that I aid what they’re doing one hundred% due to the fact he doesn’t need to do that to human beings.”
+“I wish he couldn’t do that to every person else, and this is the motive of this entire thing,” Dunkel stated.
+“I want prosecutors to understand that I aid what they’re doing one hundred because he doesn’t need to do that to human beings.”

-Sellers face as much as 12 months in the back of bars and a $five 000 high-quality.
+Sellers face as much as 12 months in the back of bars and a $ 5,000 high-quality.

 “I hope to get my cash lower back.
 However, I need Indiana and Hancock County humans to know what he’s all about,” Dunkel stated.
 “He belongs in jail.”

-The Boulder County District Attorney’s office sued Sellers in 2011 for low-balling customers by means of underbidding production initiatives, mispresenting his masonry paintings on his internet site , and for the usage of misleading change practices.
+The Boulder County District Attorney’s office sued Sellers in 2011 for low-balling customers using underbidding production initiatives, mispresenting his masonry paintings on his internet site, and using misleading change practices.
 They obtained a $32,084 judgment in opposition to Sellers.

 Sellers mainly do concrete and masonry paintings.